 - Identify 5 unmet needs (e.g., spending time with friends, reading, exercise, etc.) and start fulfilling these.

 - Take care of yourself!
-Exercise, eat healthy, sleep well, live a balanced life, surround yourself with healthy relationship and people.
+Exercise, eat healthy, sleep well, live a balanced life, and surround yourself with healthy relationships and people.

 - When interacting with others (especially with “takers”) catch yourself focusing on them (their needs, what they are thinking or feeling, how they might react, etc.), stop it, and focus on you (what you need, think, want, feel, etc.).